If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Most are located within a few miles of each other.

-Other spots worth a stop are the historic marker outside Rosa Parks’ home in the Cleveland Court Apartments and the nearby Holt Street Baptist Church, where the boycott was organized; along with the First Baptist Church, where King and hundreds of others were trapped by a mob.
+Other spots worth a stop are the historic markers outside Rosa Parks’ home in the Cleveland Court Apartments, the nearby Holt Street Baptist Church, where the boycott was organized, and the Trinity Evangelical Lutheran Church parsonage, home to Robert Graetz, the only white pastor to support the boycott.
+Closer to the capitol, there’s the First Baptist Church, where King and hundreds of others were trapped by a mob during the Freedom Rider violence.

 |If you’re traveling to Atlanta, and want to see Alabama’s most important civil rights sites, you can see them all in a day on a unique package tour.
 A marathon 12-hour tour with a driver/guide will visit the landmarks in Birmingham, Selma, Montgomery and Tuskegee.|